Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_intro.md

 nav_order: 2
 has_children: true
 ---
-# Tungsten Moon: The Demo (V0.1.6)
+# Tungsten Moon: The Demo (V0.1.8)

-The Tungsten Moon Demo includes the basic mechanics envisioned for any future Tungsten Moon game.
-It includes the minimum functionality and goals necessary to give new users an overvivew or impression of what the final game might look like.
+The Tungsten Moon Demo includes the basic flight mechanics of the full Tungsten Moon game, with a minimal set of exploration goals.

 {: .no_toc }